picodata/picodata/CONTRIBUTING.md

 The resulting binaries should appear under the `target` subdirectory.

 Note: picodata supports both dynamic and static linking.
 Instruction above produces statically linked binary.
-When built without `static_build` feature dynamic linking is used.
+When built with `dynamic_build` feature dynamic linking is used.
 Dynamic linking requires for additional dependencies to be installed on the system.
 For full list see [Dockerfile](docker-build-base/Dockerfile)

 ## Integration testing with pytest
 The following refers to Ubuntu 20.04 LTS.
 The mileage with other distributions may vary.